One virus, one stuck ship spark global trade rethink

 The way the pandemic has evolved is likely to put additional pressure on global transport links as house-bound, locked-down consumers drive an explosion in online demand.

-If and when restrictions are eased -- as in Britain or the US on the back of a robust vaccination rollout -- there is likely to be a huge wave of relief demand which will test the system anew.
+If and when restrictions are eased — as in Britain or the US on the back of a robust vaccination rollout — there is likely to be a huge wave of relief demand which will test the system anew.—AFP